jeffoliveira977/DeferredSA/README.md

 # DeferredSA

-**DeferredSA** is an unfinished project with the primary goal of overhauling the graphical aspect of the RenderWare engine and GTA San Andreas.
-Currently, it is under development using DirectX 9 with Shader Model 3.
-However, there are future plans to port it to DirectX 10 and Vulkan for enhanced graphics capabilities.
+**DeferredSA** is an unfinished project with the aim of recreating the graphical engine of RenderWare and GTA San Andreas.
+Currently, it utilizes DirectX 9 with Shader Model 3 as part of its rendering process.
+However, there are future plans to port it to DirectX 10 and Vulkan in order to enhance its graphical capabilities..

 ## Project Features